EMpowering Entrepreneurs and a Regenerative Local Economy

 Our Economic Empowerment team works with small businesses, entrepreneurs, local governments, and regional partners who are equally committed to building the foundation for a thriving local economy—an integral part of strong, dynamic communities.

 We provide free consulting, training, and advice to existing and new businesses to build a resilient future tied to our abundant natural resources and create an equitable, thriving local economy.
-We also partner with local jurisdictions and community non-profit organizations on regional economic development initiatives to help solve key economic issues.
+We also partner with local jurisdictions and community non-profit organizations on regional initiatives to help solve key economic issues.

 Thriving local economies are the backbone of Sierra communities.
 We elevate economic issues across the private, nonprofit, and public sectors to foster regenerative, restorative business practices and a more vibrant, resilient region.